East Meadow Beth-El Jewish Center

-East Meadow Beth-El Jewish Center (EMJC) is a Conservative Jewish synagogue located in East Meadow, New York.
+East Meadow Beth-El Jewish Center (EMBEJC) is a Conservative synagogue located at 1400 Prospect Avenue, East Meadow, on Long Island, New York, in the United States.
 Temple Beth-El of Bellmore, New York, consolidated with East Meadow Jewish Center to create East Meadow Beth-El Jewish Center.
 Rabbi Dr. Ronald L. Androphy has been the rabbi of the synagogue since 1983.